WRFan/jailbreak10.3.3/README.md

 	https://github.com/MatthewPierson/Vieux/blob/master/requirements.txt

-+ you need ldid as well, so most people will tell you to use homebrew to install this stuff on Mac.
+plus you need ldid as well, so most people will tell you to use homebrew to install this stuff on Mac.
 Don't.
 This programme is extremely annoying.
 It will refuse to run as root, took me like an hour to kill that stupid useless check.
 Most people say it's extremely important not to run homebrew as root.
 Important my ass!
 Plus it puts installed files in non-standard folders, like services usually go to

 	/System/Library/LaunchDaemons